Our Volunteers nurture and advocate for the best end-of-life comfort and support those grieving and bereaved.

 We value the best death possible.

-We let compassion, respect and confidentiality guide our actions.
+We let compassion and respect guide our actions.

 Our work thrives with community engagement.
 We embrace and encourage collaboration, partnership and diversity.